CalgaryToSpace/CTS-SAT-1-EPS-Firmware-Dev/README.md

 # CTS-SAT-1-EPS-Firmware-Dev
 ISISpace EPS firmware development for the OBC.
 This repo will be archived and integrated with the main OBC firmware upon completion.

+## ⚠️ Archival/End-of-Life Notice ⚠️

+⚠️ This repo is no longer used, and is out-of-date.
+The EPS firmware has been migrated into the main CTS-SAT-1 OBC firmware repo. ⚠️

 ## EPS Lessons Learned
 1. The Software ICD suggests that "waiting 20ms after transmitting" is enough to ensure you'll get a good response, but that polling is another option.
 This is a lie; polling appears to be the only option, as the reception is unreliable no matter how long you wait.
 2. For I2C on the STM32, you must left-shift the address by 1, compared to what's in the Software ICD.